TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - **Instance Connect**- allows you to connect to the Instace or an SSH client
 - **Session Manager**- allows the session to begin connetion through client or SSH
 - Terminal is used to talk with the EC2 instance
+- AMazon Linux instances are billing in a per-second duration
 - **EC2 Image Builder**- automates the creation, maangement, deployment and customization of  server images
 - **INstance types**-
 	- General purpose- good balance computte, memoery and networking resources- good for web service or code repo